dougdonohoe/ddpoker/README.md

 ## About The Game

+For a full description of the game, visit [ddpoker.com](https://www.ddpoker.com/about/).

 The DD Poker game is a full-featured Texas Hold'em (no-limit, pot-limit, limit) simulator, allowing you to play against AI and human opponents.
 It also has a poker clock for running your own home tournaments and a sophisticated calculator tool for exploring the strength of various hands and the odds of winning.

-These screenshots show (from left to right):
+The following screenshots show (from left to right):

 * Main menu
 * A sample hand showing the primary hand UI, including the "DD Dashboard" tools, chat window, and other controls